On noncommutative equivariant bundles: An exotic noncommutative equivariant bundle

 This way we get $\rho\circ\Theta$.
 Hence $\rho$ is a left inverse of $\Theta$, and extending scalars via $\sigma$ we also get $\Theta\circ\sigma^\ast\Theta=\id_{\delta^\ast M}$.
 Therefore $\Theta$ has a right inverse as well, thus it is invertible.
 Hence $\rho$ is invertible. \end{proof}

-Taking into account the outcome of the preceding subsection, we conclude that for commutative Hopf algebras, to give a neb-homomorphism is the same as to give a left-left relative $\left(A,H\right)$--Hopf module over $\delta$.
+Taking into account the outcome of the preceding subsection, we conclude that for commutative Hopf algebras, to give a homomorphism that satisfies \eqref{SwEb1} and \eqref{SwEb2} is the same as to give a left-left relative $\left(A,H\right)$--Hopf module over $\delta$.